Schanuel's conjecture: Other consequences

 In particular it would follow that e and π are algebraically independent simply by setting $z_1=1$ and $z_2=i\pi$.

 Euler's identity states that $e^{i\pi}+1=0$.
 If Schanuel's conjecture is true then this is, in some precise sense involving exponential rings, the only non-trivial relation between e, π, and i over the complex numbers.

+MacIntyre showed in 1990 that Schanuel's conjecture implies there are no hidden iterated exponential identities for exponential constants, and the exponential subring of the real numbers generated by 1 is the free exponential ring on no generators.